cedricmc/conference-app-in-a-box/README.md

 # Conference App in a Box

 This is the React Native CLI version.
-To view the Expo version, click [here](https://github.com/dabit3/conference-app-in-a-box/tree/expo).
+To view the Expo version, click [here](https://github.com/dabit3/conference-app-in-a-box/tree/expo). happy

 > This repo goes along with my Dev.to post titled ["Introducing Conference App in a Box"](https://dev.to/dabit3/introducing-conference-app-in-a-box-kgj)